The Skinny on Childhood Obesity

 - Eat more fruits and vegetables.
 Purchase pre-cut fruit and vegetables or prepare them yourself so they are ready for snacking.
 Create a drawer or section of the refrigerator that is dedicated to the kids and fill it with foods you approve of.
 Good examples include Greek yogurt, cheese sticks, baby carrots, sugar snap peas, berries, and sliced apples.

 - Get exercise.
 Every human should receive physical activity daily.
 Children and adolescents should get 60 minutes of physical activity daily, most of which should be moderate to vigorous aerobic activity.

 - Get enough sleep.
 Late bedtimes (after 9 p.m.) have been shown to increase the incidence of obesity in children and adolescents.
 Getting less than the recommended amount of sleep also increases the risk of weight gain and obesity.

 - Understand BMI.
 Obesity in children is calculated based on the CDC growth charts for children and teens.
 Check out the BMI calculator for children and teens by clicking here.

 While some people are genetically predisposed to obesity, parents and caregivers have the opportunity to shape the way children perceive food and a healthy lifestyle.
 Be a good example and show kids the importance of eating healthy and getting enough exercise and sleep.
-If you are concerned about obesity in your home and are an established Rainbow Pediatrics’ patient, schedule an appointment with their pediatric provider today.
-Alternately, Laurie Powers, PA-C is a nutritional medicine expert and can provide solutions to help your family overcome childhood obesity.
+If you are concerned about obesity in your home and are an established Rainbow Pediatrics patient, schedule an appointment with us today.